dnsmichi/dnsmichi/README.md

 Want me to speak, moderate, create content, join a meetup, engage in a podcast, etc.?

-- Wider community: Please follow the [steps on my personal website](https://dnsmichi.at/portfolio/) to reach out.
-Please include as a much context as possible to understand the request, avoiding back-and-fourth.
-- GitLab team members: Please follow the [Developer Evangelist request template](https://about.gitlab.com/handbook/marketing/developer-relations/developer-evangelism/#-quicklinks) and create an issue.
+Please follow the [Developer Advocate request template](https://handbook.gitlab.com/handbook/marketing/developer-relations/developer-advocacy/#want-to-work-with-the-team) and create an issue.
 My team will be in touch soon.

 ## 💡 Let's learn together